alepulver/game-catalog-builder/docs/provider-fields.md

 It is intentionally “practical” rather than an exhaustive copy of each provider’s full API schema.
 For complete schemas, refer to provider documentation.

+For a generated “catalog + observed examples” reference, see `docs/provider-field-reference.md` (generated from `docs/provider-field-catalog.yaml`).

 ## Conventions

 - **ID**: stable identifier used for caching and joining.